Looking Locally: Object-Centric Vision Transformers as Foundation Models for Efficient Segmentation: Related Work

 \section{Related Work}

-Several lines of research contain methods that share thematically similar ideas in handling multi-scale objects, dynamic sampling, or biologically inspired foveation. \emph{Deformable Convolutional Networks} \cite{dai2017deformable} and their successors \cite{zhu2019deformable,xiong2024efficient} introduce learnable offsets or selective kernels to better handle varying spatial structures. \emph{Focal Sparse Convolutional Networks} \cite{chen2022focal} focus computation on salient 3D regions in point clouds.
-Additionally, biologically inspired foveation has been explored in works like \cite{lukanov2021biologically,kaplanyan2019deepfovea,thavamani2021fovea}.
+Several lines of research contain methods that share thematically similar ideas in transformer-based segmentation, handling multi-scale objects, dynamic sampling, or biologically inspired foveation.
+Mask-classification frameworks such as MaskFormer and Mask2Former \citep{cheng2021maskformer,cheng2022mask2former} provide a strong transformer-based route to full-image semantic, instance, and panoptic segmentation, but their learned-query full-scene prediction setting differs from prompted single-object segmentation. \emph{Deformable Convolutional Networks} \citep{dai2017deformable} and their successors \citet{zhu2019deformable,xiong2024efficient}, as well as deformable-attention vision transformers such as DAT \citep{xia2022vision}, introduce learnable offsets or selective kernels to better handle varying spatial structures. \emph{Focal Sparse Convolutional Networks} \citep{chen2022focal} focus computation on salient 3D regions in point clouds.
+Additionally, biologically inspired foveation and overview-first / look-closely-next processing have been explored in works like \citet{lukanov2021biologically,kaplanyan2019deepfovea,thavamani2021fovea} and in recent backbones such as OverLoCK \citep{lou2025overlock} and TransNeXt \citep{shi2024transnext}.
+Most closely related to our setting, Segment This Thing (STT) \citep{schmidt2025segment} applies a fixed, point-centered foveated tokenization to reduce encoder tokens, whereas FLIP performs object-conditioned, off-grid multi-resolution patch sampling driven by a 2D Gaussian prior.
+FLIP is therefore complementary to unsupervised object-centric models: rather than discovering objects or disentangling full scenes by itself, it assumes an object-level prompt and uses foveated sampling to segment that target efficiently.